input-output-hk/technical-docs/cardano-components/cardano-wallet/doc/Wallet-command-line-interface-cardano-node.md

 > `cardano-wallet wallet utxo [--port=INT] WALLET_ID`

-Visualize a wallet's UTxO distribution in the form of an histrogram with a logarithmic scale.
+Visualize a wallet's UTxO distribution in the form of an histogram with a logarithmic scale.
 The distribution's data is returned by the API in a JSON format, e.g.:

 ```json